timandco/handbook/operation.md

 ## Principles

-Some principles have helped us streamline our operations:
+Some principles have helped us streamline our operation:

 * Automate repetitive tasks.
 * Outsource things that we are not good at.